 Data Justice Community Researcher

 Janice has a background in program management, marketing and public relations, and communications.
-In her role as the Program Coordinator for the Equitable Internet Initiative, she will be working with anchor organizations in three neighborhoods of Detroit seeding community technology programing, including DCTP’s Digital Stewards training program.
+In her role as the Program Director for the Equitable Internet Initiative (EII), she works with anchor organizations in three neighborhoods of Detroit seeding community technology programing, including DCTP’s Digital Stewards training program.

 Kristyn has a background in UX research and design as well as web development.
 She is part of the communications team for DCTP, focusing on information design, graphic design and branding, and social media guides for the Equitable Internet Initiative.
 She is also responsible for design and development of DCTP’s website.